Flagsmith/flagsmith-docs/docs/advanced-use/edge-api.md

 Set your applications up to point to the Flagsmith Edge API.
 This means going from `api.flagsmith.com` to `edge.api.flagsmith.com`.
-You can either set this explicitly in our SDK or just ensure you are running the latest version of the SDK; by default they will point to `edge.api.flagsmith.com`.
+You can either set this explicitly in our SDK or just ensure you are running the latest version of the SDK; by default the _latest version_ of the SDKs will point to `edge.api.flagsmith.com`.

 ### Step 2 - Migrate your data